Locastic, Agile, Oct 23, 202414 min read

 An MVP is important in agile development because it enables rapid learning, reduces risk, ensures cost efficiency, accelerates time to market, promotes flexibility, engages stakeholders, and focuses on delivering core value.
 These benefits align with the agile principles of iterative development, responsiveness to change, and delivering value to customers.
 Once you release your MVP to production and start gathering feedback and data, that is likely the exact point where a waterfall approach no longer makes sense.

-There is no one-size-fits all approach for companies
+There is no one-size-fits-all approach for companies

 As there is no single company, project, or situation that is the same, even if two different teams work on the same project with the same methodology, the outcome can be different.
 Based on our experiences, we know that some things work better and some things work less effectively in certain situations.